 Chronological historical events

-1834-1835: Fort Cox was established as military post during the sixth Frontier- War by Major William Cox of the British Army under orders from the Governor of the Cape Colony, Sir Benjamin D’Urban.
+1834-1835: Fort Cox was established as military post during the sixth Frontier War by Major William Cox of the British Army under orders from the Governor of the Cape Colony, Sir Benjamin D’Urban.

-1927: The property of 650ha was eventually purchased from Mr. Timlett.
+1927: The property of 650 ha was eventually purchased from Mr. Timlett.
 Shortly thereafter the contract for building the school was given to Lovedale College at Alice.

 1930: The school was officially opened in September by then Minister of Native Affairs, Hon.
 E. G. Jansen.

 1974: The construction of the “New College” campus began on the land bought from Chief Sandile in 1934.
-This phase of the additional development of Fort Cox College was completed in 1976.
+This phase of the additional development of Fort Cox was completed in 1976.

 1983: Phase 2 of the New College campus saw the construction of the sports stadium and the assembly hall.
 The latter was named the Mgolombane Hall in memory great Xhosa Chief Sandile.

 1985: A Ciskei Special Committee chaired by Professor T. J. Bemridge was appointed by the then President of Ciskei, Chief L. L. W. Sebe, to investigate and recommend measures that might improve the standard of training of all levels of manpower engaged in agricultural and rural development.
-The existing agricultural training programme at Fort Cox College was scrutinized closely and the College authorities unanimously accepted modifications recommended by the committee.
+The existing agricultural training programme at Fort Cox was scrutinized closely and the Institute authorities unanimously accepted modifications recommended by the committee.

 1993: Phase 3 of building programme started in June with the construction of new classrooms, laboratories and residences, a new library, a diagnostic center and a boardroom as well as new livestock handling facilities and a new field irrigation system.